yoheimuta/vitess-activerecord-migration/README.md

 end
 ```

-When you want to set the default ddl strategy and its options, you can override the following methods.
+When you want to change the default ddl strategy and its options, you can override the following methods.

 ```ruby
 # lib/vitess/activerecord/app_migration.rb